Louise Nevelson: 1950s–1960s: Mid-career

-Later career and life
+1970s–death: Later career

-Nevelson continued to utilize wood in her sculptures, but also experimented with other materials such as aluminum, plastic and metal.
-Black Zag X from 1969, in the collection of the Honolulu Museum of Art is an example of the artist's all-black assemblages incorporating the plastic, Formica.
+Nevelson continued to use wood in her sculptures, but also experimented with other materials such as aluminum, plastic and metal.
+Black Zag X from 1969, in the collection of the Honolulu Museum of Art is an example of the artist's all-black assemblages incorporating the plastic Formica.
 In the fall of 1969, she was commissioned by Princeton University to create her first outdoor sculpture.
 After completion of her first outdoor sculptures, Nevelson stated: "Remember, I was in my early seventies when I came into monumental outdoor sculpture ...
 I had been through the enclosures of wood.
 I had been through the shadows.
 I had been through the enclosures and come out into the open."
 Nevelson also praised new materials like plexiglas and cor-ten steel, which she described as a "blessing".

 She embraced the idea of her works being able to withstand climate change and the freedom in moving beyond limitations in size.
 These public artworks were created by the Lippincott Foundry.
-Nevelson's public art commissions were a monetary success, but art historian Brooke Kamin Rapaport states that these pieces were not Nevelson's strongest works, and that Nevelson's "intuitive gesture" is not evident in the large steel works.

-In 1969, Nevelson was awarded the Edward MacDowell Medal.
+Nevelson's public art commissions were a monetary success, but art historian Brooke Kamin Rapaport stated that Nevelson's "intuitive gesture" is not evident in the large steel works.
+In spite of that, Nevelson was awarded the Edward MacDowell Medal in 1969.

+In 1972–1973, she created her Dream Houses sculptures, of small pieces of wood assembled into house shapes and characteristically painted black.
+The works differ from many of her pieces in being fully three-dimensional rather than presenting a single façade, though each façade is recognizable as a Nevelson work.

-In 1973 the Walker Art Center curated a major exhibition of her work, which traveled for two years.
-In 1975 she designed the chapel of St. Peter's Lutheran Church in Midtown Manhattan.
+In 1973, the Walker Art Center curated a major exhibition of her work, which traveled for two years.
+In 1975, she designed the chapel of St. Peter's Lutheran Church in Midtown Manhattan.
 When asked about her role as a Jewish artist creating Christian-themed art, Nevelson stated that her abstract work transcended religious barriers.
 Also in 1975, she created and installed a large wood sculpture titled Bicentennial Dawn at the new James A. Byrne United States Courthouse in Philadelphia.

-During the last half of her life, Nevelson solidified her fame and her persona, cultivating a personal style for her "petite yet flamboyant" self that contributed to her legacy: dramatic dresses, scarves and large false eyelashes.
+During the last half of her life, Nevelson solidified her fame and her persona by cultivating a style for her "petite yet flamboyant" self that contributed to her legacy: dramatic dresses, scarves and large false eyelashes.
 When Alice Neel asked Nevelson how she dressed so beautifully, Nevelson replied "Fucking, dear, fucking", in reference to her sexually liberated lifestyle.
 The designer Arnold Scaasi created many of her clothes.

 Nevelson died on April 17, 1988.

 At the time of his death in 1995, her friend Willy Eisenhart was working on a book about Nevelson.